Joseph Campbell: Evolution of myth

-Influence
+Legacy

 Joseph Campbell Foundation

 In 1991, Campbell's widow, choreographer Jean Erdman, worked with Campbell's longtime friend and editor, Robert Walter, to create the Joseph Campbell Foundation.

 Initiatives undertaken by the JCF include: The Collected Works of Joseph Campbell, a series of books and recordings that aims to pull together Campbell's myriad-minded work; the Erdman Campbell Award; the Mythological RoundTables, a network of local groups around the globe that explore the subjects of comparative mythology, psychology, religion and culture; and the collection of Campbell's library and papers housed at the OPUS Archives and Research Center.

 Film and television

-George Lucas was the first Hollywood filmmaker to credit Campbell's influence.
+George Lucas was the first filmmaker to credit Campbell's influence.
 Lucas stated, following the release of the first Star Wars film in 1977, that its story was shaped, in part, by ideas described in The Hero with a Thousand Faces and other works of Campbell's.
 The linkage between Star Wars and Campbell was further reinforced when later reprints of Campbell's book used the image of Luke Skywalker on the cover.
 Lucas discusses this influence at great length in the authorized biography of Joseph Campbell, A Fire in the Mind: